S. Fitzgerald Haney: New York and financial services

-In 2002, Haney was recruited to join the Depository Trust and Clearing Corporation (DTCC) in New York City as the Director of Strategy and New Business Development.
+In 2002, Haney was recruited to join the Depository Trust & Clearing Corporation (DTCC) in New York City as the Director of Strategy and New Business Development.

 In 2006, Haney began a stint as Senior Vice President of Ethnic Consumer Products at IDT Corporation in Newark, New Jersey.

 From 2007 to 2015, he was a Principal and Director of Business Development and Client Service (Europe, Middle East and Africa) at Pzena Investment Management in New York City, London and Middle East.

 Ambassadorship

-On July 8, 2014, President Obama announced his intention to nominate Haney as U.S. Ambassador to the Republic of Costa Rica.
+On July 8, 2014, President Obama announced his intention to nominate Haney as U.S. ambassador to the Republic of Costa Rica.
 Haney presented testimony before the Senate Foreign Relations Committee on July 25, 2014, with Senator Tim Kaine presiding over the hearing.
 He was voted out of committee on September 18, 2014, and his nomination was forwarded to the full Senate.
 The Senate failed to act on the nomination and it languished to the end of the session.
 At the end of the session, the nomination was returned to the White House.

 On February 5, 2015, President Obama once again forwarded Haney's nomination to the Senate.
 Haney presented testimony before the Senate Foreign Relations Committee (for the second time) on March 10, 2015.
 On May 23, 2015, Haney was confirmed by the full Senate via voice vote, becoming one of only a few nominees confirmed by the Senate.

-Haney was sworn in as U.S. Ambassador to the Republic of Costa Rica on June 1, 2015. and had an official ceremony at the State Department on June 25, 2015.
+Haney was sworn in as U.S. ambassador to the Republic of Costa Rica on June 1, 2015. and had an official ceremony at the State Department on June 25, 2015.
 He arrived in San Jose, Costa Rica on June 28, 2015, and presented his credentials to Foreign Minister Manuel Gonzalez on June 30, 2015, and to President Luis Guillermo Solis on July 8, 2015.

-In January 2017, it was announced that the new Trump administration would require all ambassadors politically appointed by outgoing President Barack Obama to vacate their posts upon President Trump's inauguration on January 20, 2017.
+In January 2017, it was announced that the new Trump administration would require all ambassadors politically appointed by outgoing president Barack Obama to vacate their posts upon President Trump's inauguration on January 20, 2017.
 On January 18, 2017, it was announced that Haney had received approval to remain at his post in San Jose, thereby becoming the only politically appointed ambassadorial holdover from the Obama to the Trump administrations.

 On July 13, 2017, Haney was awarded the Grand Silver Cross of the National Order of Juan Mora Fernández by the Government of the Republic of Costa Rica for his meritorious service to the country during his time as US ambassador.

 Haney ended his service as ambassador on July 15, 2017.